SafeCare BC Logo

 Continuing care professionals face stressful and emotionally demanding situations every day.
 Over time, these experiences can build up and make it harder to care for ourselves and stay connected to others.
 This ongoing stress can affect our nervous systems and lead to burnout, emotional exhaustion, and unhealthy coping strategies.

-This workshop offers a simple, body-based way to help you manage stress and reconnect with your natural resilience.
+This webinar offers a simple, body-based way to help you manage stress and reconnect with your natural resilience.
 Trauma-informed chair yoga is a gentle, accessible practice based on trauma theory, modern postural chair yoga and neuroscience.
 It uses movement and breath to support your body and mind—whether you're at work or at home.

 Join Nicole Marcia, Clinical Counsellor and Yoga Therapist, for a supportive and interactive session.
 You’ll explore easy-to-use tools that help calm the nervous system, improve body awareness, and support your well-being—especially in the face of chronic stress.